changetocoding/CSharpTraining/LessonX-AsyncAwait.md

     await task1; // Only now will execution be paused until this completes }
 ```
 By pause execution I mean it will give up control until the task is complete.
 Other code can execute.
-This is opposed to for example _Thread.Sleep()_ where nothing else can execute until it finishes running
+This is opposed to for example _Thread.Sleep()_ where nothing else can execute until it finishes

 ## Examples